Shawn-Armstrong/UCSC_Student_Website_Template/README.md

 If you're no longer a student you can still use this template.

 1. Create a new repository in your GitHub account, then clone this repository and push its content to your newly created repository.
-2. In `../assets/details.js` add the name of your repository as your CruzID.
+2. In `../assets/details.js`, add the name of your repository in place of your CruzID.
 If your repository is named `UCSC_Student_Website_Template` then it would be:

    ```JavaScript
    cruzId: "UCSC_Student_Website_Template"
    ```
 3. In the root directory run, `npm run build` followed by `npm run deploy`.
-Your website will be hosted at `https://YOUR_GITHUB_USERNAME/YOUR_REPOSITORY_NAME/#/`
+Your website will be hosted at `https://YOUR_GITHUB_USERNAME.github.io/YOUR_REPOSITORY_NAME/#/`

 ## Technical Details

 ### About the template
-- The provided template uses the Vuejs 2.X framework in conjunction with the Veutify 2.X component framework.
+- The provided template uses the Vuejs 2.X framework in conjunction with the Vuetify 2.X component framework.
 - The template has a file, `..assets\utility.js`, that'll handle basic changes to support people who are unfamiliar with web development.
-Just plugin your information and it'll make the changes for you.
+Simply plug in your information, and it will automatically make the necessary changes for you.
 - The project is organized in a standard Vuejs layout:

   ```Console